Baal Cycle: Tablets 1–2: Baal and Yam

-Palace of Baʿal
+Tablets 3–4: Palace of Baal

 A description of the palace of Baʿal follows.
 It begins with a description of a banquet thrown in honour of Baʿal on Mount Zephon (modern-day Jebel Aqra).
 When the text resumes, we see Anat closing the door of her mansion and meeting her servants in a valley where there are two cities, which possibly represent Ugarit and its port.
 She kills the guards and warriors, and then drives away the townspeople.
 She then slaughters the guards and warriors in her palace, ending with a peace-offering.
 When the text resumes again, Baʿal is addressing his messengers, picturing his sister Anat sitting with her lyre and singing of her affection for him and his daughters.
 The messengers are told to perform a specific rite, and she will give them an important communication for Baʿal, the secret of the lightning.
 Together, Anat and Baʿal will search for the secret on the hill of Zephon.
 She replies that she would only perform the rite if Baʿal should set his thunderbolt in the sky and flash his lightning.
 She then joins Baʿal at Zephon.

 When the text resumes Baʿal complains to Anat that he hasn't a house, nor a court like other gods, meaning that he has to live in the dwelling of his father El and Athirat.
 Anat thus makes a threat against El, threatening to make his grey hair run with blood unless he allows Baʿal to have a palace.
 The earthquakes at her feet cause El to be exposed from his chamber.
 Though the text following is lost, it is clear this attempt was unsuccessful, so Baʿal dispatches Qodesh-wa-Amrur, the attendant of Athirat, to deliver a message to Kothar-wa-Khasis, whose home is in Egypt.
 When the text continues, Qodesh-wa-Amrur delivers Baʿal's message, which is that Kothar-wa-Khasis should fashion gifts for Athirat, presumably so she will support Baʿal's bid for a palace.
 He enters his forge, and produces magnificent pieces of furniture, a pair of sandals, and a decorated table and bowl.